 “It was a desperate situation,” the 40-year-old flyweight recalls.
 “We had no other option.
 People who were way younger than me were fleeing, too.
 That was real war.”

 As conditions deteriorated, Paye slipped into the Ivory Coast and took refuge in the country’s western city of Danane, at a sprawling refugee camp administered by the UN.
-Conditions were rough: tents, lines for rations, listlessness.
+Conditions were rough with tents, lines for rations, and listlessness.
 The young Paye made friends, eventually living with Ivorians outside of the camp and getting himself to school.

 Eventually, conditions improved.
 The war wound down, and after coaxing from his mother, Paye, then barely a teenager, summoned up his courage to run the gauntlet through rebel-held territory, and hitched rides on the back of trucks to return to the capital.

 Miraculously, though Paye had lost one brother to illness, the rest of his immediate family had survived.

 “I was one of the luckiest people in the world,” he says.
 “After all that happened, they were alive.”

 After finishing school, it was time to venture forth again.
 The war had left few options for Paye.
 So, he saved his money for a plane ticket to Thailand, where his friends were working for an import-export business shipping rice and building materials to West Africa.